-In order to positively support the exemplary behaviour we expect of our students, we have whole school systems in place to reinforce our high expectations, commend progress and praise achievements.

-We operate a Class Chart based rewards system which feeds into a range of student rewards.
-This system is designed to recognise those students who earn reward points from staff for their progress, contributions to or demonstration of our school's six CHRIST values (Care, Hard work, Respect, Integrity, Servanthood, Togetherness).
+In order to positively support the exemplary behaviour, we expect of our students, we have whole school systems in place to reinforce our high expectations, commend progress and praise achievements.
+These systems are designed to recognise those students who earn reward points from staff for their progress, contributions to or demonstration of our school's six CHRIST values (Care, Hard work, Respect, Integrity, Servanthood, Togetherness).